Ahangar Kola, Babol

-AhangarKela (Ahangarkala, Mazandarani: Angerkela; اهنگركلا, also Romanized as Āhangar Kolā) is a village in Esbu Kola Rural District, in the Central District of Babol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 227, in 53 families.
+AhangarKela (Ahangarkala, Mazandarani: Angerkela; آهنگركلا, also Romanized as Āhangar Kolā) is a village in Esbu Kola Rural District, in the Central District of Babol County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 227 in 53 households.
+The following census in 2011 counted 207 people in 54 households.
+The 2016 census measured the population of the village as 189 people in 60 households.